How To Help Victims Of Hurricane Irma In Florida

-On Thursday, Hurricane Irma left a trail of devastation and destruction in its wake, after the Category 5 storm plowed through the Caribbean and Puerto Rico, leaving death and destruction in its wake.
+On Thursday, Hurricane Irma left a trail of devastation and destruction in its wake, after the Category 5 storm ploughed through the Caribbean and Puerto Rico, leaving death and destruction in its wake.

 Over 6 million people were advised to evacuate from Florida, the largest mass evacuation in history.